JHU-PL-Lab/www-fpse/lecture/records.md

 ### Records
-  - Records are like tuples, a data combiner, but with label names added for readability
+  - Records are like tuples, an and-data combiner (this-and-this-and-this), but with label names added for readability
     - Yes it is only about readability but it can make a big difference in code quality
   - Record types must be declared just like OCaml variants.
   - Again the fields are immutable by default (but there is a way to make them mutable ..)